shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-08-setter.md

 We have only covered a very small portion of smart contract development, however there are many existing Solidity resources.
 We invite you to keep experimenting on your own, and we will be providing more advanced Celo tutorials shortly to help you bring your knowledge and skills to the next level.

-If you had any difficulties following this tutorial or simply want to discuss Celo and DataHub tech with us you can [join our community](https://discord.gg/Chhuv5zHy3) today!
+If you had any difficulties following this tutorial or simply want to discuss Celo with other developers you can join [our Discord](https://discord.gg/fszyM7K) or head over to our [community forums](https://community.figment.io).